learn-co-curriculum/dsc-while-loops-break-and-continue/README.md

 ## When To Use While Loops

 While loops are fairly straight forward.
 We use them in instances where we have a **condition** that serves as the point at which we want a process to stop.
 For example, if we think about our appetite, we should eat until we aren't hungry, right?
-Some days that might be two slices of pizza, some days that might be 5 slices of pizza (and that is assumes all pizza slices to be of equal size, which is a *generous* assumption).
+Some days that might be two slices of pizza, some days that might be 5 slices of pizza (and that is assumed all pizza slices to be of equal size, which is a *generous* assumption).

 ![liz_lemon_eating_pizza](images/liz_lemon_eating_pizza.gif)